brainvisa/brainvisa-cmake/doc/sphinx/testing_monitoring.rst

 Note that here we are running Docker using the same user as the host machine, and we export the home directory and X11 connection from the host machine, allowing to perform graphical display.

-In addition here we run commands through `xvfb-run <https://en.wikipedia.org/wiki/Xvfb>`_: XVFB is a virtual X server which does not actually perform grpahical display on screen.
+In addition here we run commands through `xvfb-run <https://en.wikipedia.org/wiki/Xvfb>`_: XVFB is a virtual X server which does not actually perform graphical display on screen.
 This is used to perform tests on non-graphical build and test machines.
 This xvfb indirection should replace the X11 redirection (``DISPLAY`` and ``/tmp/.X11-unix settings``) thus the latter should not be needed, however we prefer to keep them because it's easy then to remove the xvfb indirection and get real interactive graphical display to fix some tests when needed.

 Last, the docker image we are using here is: ``cati/brainvisa-test:ubuntu-16.04``.
 This is a docker image of an Ununtu 16.04 system.
 It should work as is, the image is found on `dockerhub <https://hub.docker.com/>`_ so docker should find it directly and download it if it is not already installed.

 This docker image is a minimal system, with minimal software installation: it contains only the libraries required to run the `Qt installer <http://doc.qt.io/qtinstallerframework/>`_ which binary installations are using, a X11 server and XVFB.
-Using this "smaller possible" system allows to find out missing thirdparty software dependencies in the tested software packages.
+Using this "smallest possible" system allows to find out missing thirdparty software dependencies in the tested software packages.
 The image and docker container will normally not be modified by the tests, so can be reused for later tests.

 Mixing SSH and Docker